 However, if you follow a plant-based whole food diet, where you’re eating as much of your food as close to source as possible, then yes, it is healthy.

 What does that mean?
-Well, it’s pretty simple really.
-All you have to do is eat food in its original form, which means you’ll be hanging out in the fresh produce section of the supermarket when you go shopping.
+Well, in a nutshell (did you see what I did there?), all you have to do is eat food in its original form.
+This means you’ll be hanging out in the fresh produce section of the supermarket when you go shopping.

 It used to be the fresh produce aisles were frequented largely by hairy-armpitted lesbians, doddering old ladies and the occasional soccer mom, but you only have to check out these two Irish hotties to realise that’s no longer the case.

-But I digress.
 Another way to approach this is by avoiding anything that’s packaged or pre-made, as that’s where the nasty ingredients usually creep in.
-This is why preparing your own food is always the better option.
+This is why preparing your own food is always a better option.
 It’s better for your wallet and your health.
-Win/win.

 What About You Guys, Are You Healthy?

-I’m 49 and Sporty is turning 52 in a couple of weeks and according to our annual Vitality Health check-up, we’re both super healthy.
+I’m 49 and Sporty is turning 52 in a couple of weeks.
+According to our annual Vitality Health check-up, we’re both super healthy.
 Our numbers (blood pressure, BMI, cholesterol, etc.) are all well within the acceptable range.